AdobeDocs/experience-platform.en/help/observability/alerts/overview.md

 ## Receiving and managing alerts

 Alerts are currently only able to be sent via webhook, while other delivery channels are planned for future releases.
-In order to receive alerts, you must create your own webhook and register it with [!DNL Observability] notifications in Adobe Developer Console.
-See the guide on [subscribing to notifications](../notifications/subscribe.md) for specific steps.
+In order to receive alerts, you must create your own webhook and register it for Platform alerts in Adobe Developer Console.
+See the guide on [subscribing to Adobe I/O Event notifications](./subscribe.md) for specific steps.

-Alerts themselves are managed in the Experience Platform user interface.
+Alert rules are managed in the Experience Platform user interface.
 The [!UICONTROL Alerts] tab provides controls for viewing the history of triggered alerts, enabling or disabling alert rules, and manually resolving alerts.
 See the [UI guide](./ui-guide.md) for more information on managing alerts in the UI.

 ## Next steps

-By reading this document, you have been introduced to [!DNL Observability] alerts and their role in the Platform ecosystem.
+By reading this document, you have been introduced to Platform alerts and their role in the Platform ecosystem.
 Refer to the process documentation linked to throughout this overview to learn how to manage alerts and rules in the Platform UI.